tamos/MACS30200proj/LitReview/LitReview.md

 Agent-based simulations require the modeller to specify all rules by which individuals make decisions.
 This makes explicit the connection between results and theory.
 In a displacement simulation, agents (a household or individual) move across a virtual space and interact with elements of the simulation according to some set of rules. ^[See @edwardschaos for an accessible explanation of agent-based models.]
 Beyond its proven ability to model a wide range of phenomena, this approach is intuitively understood by non-technical audiences and is relatively simple to implement.

 Many of the critiques of simulation generally, such as those from Maldonado and Greenland [-@maldonadosimulationcritical] apply to agent-based models in particular.
 The rules by which agents "live" may be unreasonable simplifications or require bold assumptions which, in the worst case, limit simulation results' generalizability to just other simulations.
-This is notable given one of the reasons for choosing simulation methods is to manipulate virtual ecosystems to enhance understanding of real ones.
+This is notable given one of the reasons for choosing simulation methods is to manipulate virtual ecosystems that enhance understanding of reality.

 ### Macro Models, Micro Requirements

 Clearly formal models borrowed from economics (gravity, radiation), and simulation methods (random walks, agent-based models) have potential to produce valuable insights in forced migration studies.
 Yet there remain a number of gaps in this literature.
-Specifically, forced migration simulations mostly provide macro-level results with questionable generalizability. micro-level results with high generalizability would most benefit efforts to respond to crisis and conflict.
+Specifically, forced migration simulations mostly provide macro-level results with questionable generalizability or practical value.
 Moving forward, what characteristics should models have in order to be relevant in this way?

-  i) _Micro focus:_ Models must unpack phenomena with greater granularity.
-While intra-regional analyses of migration flows, such as Iqbal [-@iqbal2007geo] may provide useful insights for long-term planning, they do not contribute to preparedness or response within a given country.

-  ii) _Focus on actionable insights:_ A substantial amount of empirical work in this space focuses on  causal drivers of displacement.
-Researchers investigate how significant events, regimes, or geographical scope and intensity of conflict effect movement patterns. [@schonj; @melanderoberg] These studies produce insightful results about broad displacement trends.
-However for practical purposes like humanitarian response, more specific results about volume and geographic distribution of displaced people in-country are valuable.
+  i) _Focus on actionable insights:_ A substantial amount of empirical work in this space focuses on  causal drivers of displacement.
+Researchers investigate how significant events, regimes, or geographical scope and intensity of conflict effect long-term movement patterns. [@schonj; @melanderoberg; @iqbal2007geo] These studies produce insightful results about broad displacement trends.
+However for practical purposes like humanitarian response, more granular results about volume and geographic distribution of displaced people in-country are valuable.

-  iii) _Employ integrated models of displacement and return:_ To the author's knowledge, no empirical studies have examined displacement and return as integrated phenomena.
+  ii) _Employ integrated models of displacement and return:_ To the author's knowledge, no empirical studies have examined displacement and return as integrated phenomena.
 Displacement is only part of the displaced individual's experience, and displaced people can and do return to their communities of origin.
 Needs persist from displacement through to return and so the ability to model the lifecyle of a displacement event is valuable.

-  iv) _Be robust to the displaced populations' legal status:_  The experiences of refugees and internally displaced people have many commonalities.
-The distinction is primarily legal. ^[For this reason, this review has not distinguished between these two populations.
-See Loescher et al. [-@loescher2008united] for more nuance on this issue.]
-Models should therefore be robust across both internally displaced and refugee populations.

-Research which can address one or more of these points will fill important extant gaps in the literature on forced migration simulation.
+Research which can address one or both of these points will fill important extant gaps in the literature on forced migration simulation.
 Moreover, it will address an important ethical imperative - research which focuses on negative human experiences must in some way contribute to alleviating or preventing that experience. ^[This point was first made to the author in 2013 by James Milner during an undergraduate seminar at Carleton University.]
 \newpage

 # References

 ---
-title: "Computational Models For Simulating Forced Migration: An Overview of Leading Methods"
+title: "Leading Models and Selected Implementations For Simulating Forced Migration: "
 author: Tyler Amos
 date: 23 April 2018
-abstract: "This methodological review examines current and emergent research in simulating forced migration, with an eye to real-world applications.
+abstract: "This methodological review explores current and emergent research in simulating forced migration, with an eye to real-world applications.
 It examines gravity and radiation models, random walks and agent-based implementations, and provides suggestions for future research to be relevant for humanitarian practice."

 bibliography: Simulating-Displacement-LitReview.bib